How to Grow Beard Faster: 9 Tricks to Fix a Patchy Beard

 2. Microneedling + Gelatin

-how microneedling works is simple…
+how micro needling works are simple…

-- You use a dermaroller on the area of your facial hair to cause some very small puncture wounds which the body then rushes to heal, it then signals itself to send in more nutrient and hormone rich blood to repair the damaged tissue, “forcefully” stimulating the hair follicles in the process.
+- You use a dermaroller on the area of your facial hair to cause some very small puncture wounds which the body then rushes to heal, it then signals itself to send in more nutrient and hormone-rich blood to repair the damaged tissue, “forcefully” stimulating the hair follicles in the process.

-- Consuming gelatin or collagen hydrosylate daily will enhance this process since the body breaks it down to keratin which theoretically helps to strengthen the actual hair root.
+- Consuming gelatin or collagen hydrolysate daily will enhance this process since the body breaks it down to keratin which theoretically helps to strengthen the actual hair root.
 The glycine in gelatin also increases an enzyme called 5-a reductase3 which boosts the production of DHT, which definitely doesn’t hurt to have more around the facial hair area if your goal is a thicker beard.

 Microneedling is more anecdotal and theoretical than it would be scientific, but there is some research suggesting that it can be used to stimulate the stem cells within hair follicles, promoting growth on scalp hairs4.